 Check Price - Sage Appliances

-The duo temp pro has the original thermocoil as the Barista Express does, and not the newer thermojet that the bambino plus has, so it takes a little longer to heat up (not much, 30 seconds or so), and it takes a little bit longer to be steam ready and then to steam milk.
+The duo temp pro has the original thermocoil as the Barista Express does, and not the newer thermojet that the bambino plus has, so it takes a bit longer to heat up (not much, 30 seconds or so), and it takes a bit longer to be steam ready and then to steam milk.

 Check Price - Shop Coffee

-The Casa V is a stunning looking home barista espresso machine from German espresso coffee machine manufacturer, ECM.
+The Casa V is a stunning looking home barista espresso machine from German espresso machine manufacturer, ECM.

-This isn’t a PID machine, but it features an exceptionally temperature stable type of group, known as a saturated group, which are known to be better for temperature stability than the more basic ring groups found on the likes of the Classic and the Silvia.
+This isn’t a PID machine, but it features an really temperature stable type of group, known as a saturated group, which are known to be better for temperature stability than the more basic ring groups found on the likes of the Classic and the Silvia.

-It has a nice sized (0.9L) drip tray, a extremely nice looking chrome plated commercial sized 58mm portafilter, and a steam wand on a ball joint with a two hole steam tip, and a pressure gauge.
+It has a nice sized (0.9L) drip tray, a very nice looking chrome plated commercial sized 58mm portafilter, and a steam wand on a ball joint with a two hole steam tip, and a pressure gauge.

 So if you were thinking along the lines of the Rancilio Silvia, however you had a few hundred quid more to play with – you’d be investing in better shot quality out of the box without fitting a PID, faster steam ready time, more powerful steam, a bigger drip tray and water tank, and overall a higher end espresso coffee machine inside and out.